k-lar/kv/README.md

 ## What `status` should do

 Currently, status only displays what's in the staging area.
-What I want it to do, is show and untracked files and any files that have been modified.
+What I want it to do, is show untracked files and any files that have been modified (do that by checking hash of files in repo against the ones in the last commit).

 ## How commits know which files to take from previous versions